 That’s because it’s a two-step process, with each being potentially involved depending on the camera you use.
-You first need to connect the camera to your network, and only then you can add it to the Surveillance Station.
+You first need to connect the camera to your network, and only then can you add it to the Surveillance Station.

 Set up a camera with your local network

-Hooking a camera to your system is a standard procedure.
+Hooking a camera in your system is a standard procedure.
 If it’s a wired camera, plug it in via a network cable, and that’s it.
 For a Wi-Fi camera, you’ll need to follow the camera’s manual to connect it to the Wi-Fi network using its web interface or mobile app.

 After that, follow the camera’s instructions to change its basic settings to fit your situation.
 Examples of these generic tasks include:

 - Set up the user name and password for the camera access.
 Make sure you use a secure password.
 (Note down this information, you’ll need it for the next step.)

 - Customize the camera’s video quality (you want to use the highest setting), timestamp display, logo display, and so on.

 - Update the camera to the latest firmware.